 Another great option in the Florence area is Heceta Beach RV Park.
 If you are looking for hookups within walking distance to the beach then this is a great place to stay.

-The campground has both pull thru and back-in sites with full and partial hookups.
+The campground has both pull-through and back-in sites with full and partial hookups.
 Wi-Fi is available and you have access to a gym and mini-mart.
-There are also restrooms, showers and laundry facilities at the campground.
+There are also restrooms, showers, and laundry facilities at the campground.
 Good Sam members be sure to ask for a discount at this park.

 17. Cape Blanco State Park

-For great views of the rugged coastline along with lighthouses and history, Cape Blanco can’t be beat.
-The park has more than eight miles of trails with some leading to the beach while others take you to amazing ocean views, the lighthouse and even fishing spots on the Sixes River.
+For great views of the rugged coastline along with lighthouses and history, Cape Blanco can’t be beaten.
+The park has more than eight miles of trails with some leading to the beach while others take you to amazing ocean views, the lighthouse, and even fishing spots on the Sixes River.

 There are two historic sites in the park- The Cape Blanco Lighthouse and the Historic Hughes House.
 The Cape Blanco Lighthouse is the oldest lighthouse on the Oregon Coast.
 You can tour it from April through October for $2.